Gabriel-ino/flappy_python_AI/README.md

 ![](imgs/AI_playing.jpeg)

-on the side of the score, we have the generation, who shows who generation of birds is playing in that moment, searching for the best bird to become immortal
+On the side of the score, we have the generation, who shows who generation of birds is playing in that moment, searching for the best bird to become immortal.
+If all birds in the generation lose, then a new generation starts.